 Max Reward: 3000 MGP Skill: Medium Luck: Medium

-As of 6.2 this GATE can now appear in two timeslots.
+As of 6.3 this GATE only appears in one timeslot.
 It’s pretty quick and not too hard.
 You have to make your way up a short obstacle course, jumping between platforms, ascending staircases, and walking narrow ledges to reach the NPC on the highest platform.

 While you’re doing this, bombs will drop from above, which explode after a couple seconds and knock you away.
 If you get knocked off, you can simply speak to the client and try again.
 You have until the time expires (10 minutes) to reach the goal at the top.

 There’s one particular course (different from the photo above) where your character can’t jump the full three steps before the gap in a set of stairs.
 You can only jump two.
 However, doing a full jump twice would make you fall into the gap.
 The way I solve things like this is by doing a full jump, walking back so you fall down one step, and doing a second jump to land on the highest step before the gap.
 Then you simply clear the gap with a big jump.

 It’s basically a jumping puzzle with a little more time pressure, but easier courses.
 If you’ve done the Moonfire Faire event or if you play a lot of platformers then this will be no trouble for you and you’ll make some easy MGP.

 Air Force One (:00, :40)